FrankConsulting/docker-wordpress-script/README.md

 ## Key

-The following sub-sections briefly explain how to find unique information that will be different for every project.
+The following sub-sections briefly explain how to find the unique information that will be different for every project.

 ### `CONTAINER_NAME`

+*While docker container is running*

 1. Open Docker App
 1. Click arrow to dropdown all grouped containers